-In these instructions, the Mezzotint filter is applied to a duplicate layer, and then the original and duplicate layers are blended using the Layers palette Opacity and mode controls.
-You can use this technique to lessen the effect of a filter or other image editing command.
+In these instructions, a filter is applied to a duplicate layer and then the original and duplicate layers are blended using the Layers palette opacity and mode controls.
+This technique reduces the effect of a filter or other image editing command.